-1. Wipe the shaft of each motor using an alcohol pad (or a paper towel dampened with rubbing alcohol) to remove excess wax that may be left after the potting process, as shown in Figure 2.5-1.
-Then use a small piece of sandpaper to roughen the surface of each of the motor shafts (this can be done by spinning the shaft against the sandpaper while turning on the thruster using a pre-made control box).
-Then wipe each thruster shaft again with another alcohol pad (not the one used to remove wax above).
-Cleaning the shaft is critical in order for the adhesive to stick to it!
+- 1. Wipe the shaft of each motor using a paper towel to remove excess wax that may be left after the potting process, as shown in Figure 2.5-1. - 2.
+Use a small piece of sandpaper to roughen the surface of each of the motor shafts (this can be